 The prognosis for patients in Ireland with blood cancers continues to improve dramatically because of greater access to new, targeted therapies and to important new, collaborative clinical trials.

-There are also many dedicated scientists and doctors in this country who are doing cutting edge, laboratory research into a wide variety of haematological conditions, including blood cancers and bleeding and thrombotic conditions.
+There are also many dedicated scientists and doctors in this country who are doing cutting edge, laboratory research.
+They look into a wide variety of haematological conditions, including blood cancers and bleeding and thrombotic conditions.

 Blood cancer clinical trials into myeloma